apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>exec command with image, by default use the image of kubeblocks-datascript.</p>
+<p>Specifies the image to be used for the exec command.
+By default, the image of kubeblocks-datascript is used.</p>
 </td>
 </tr>
 <tr>